Demet Akalın: 2015–present: Pırlanta, Rakipsiz and Ateş

 Akalın's eleventh studio album, Ateş (Fire), was released by DMC on 18 April 2019.
 The album's first music video, "N'apıyorsan Yap", was released on 19 April 2019, four days prior to the album's release on digital platforms.
 It was followed by music videos for the songs "Ağlar O Deli", "Esiyor" and "Yekten".
 In December 2020, Akalın launched her own cosmetic collection under the name DA.

+In February 2020, Akalın performed a duet with Deniz Seki, Işın Karaca and Cansu Kurtçu on the song “Ala”.
+In July 2020, her single “Nostalji” was released.
+Akalın and Alişan co-hosted the daytime program Demet and Alişan ile Sabah Sabah with Demet and Alişan, which started airing on Star TV in August.
+The program ended in May 2021.
+In November 2020, she released her single “Kahır”, the lyrics of which belong to Sıla and the music of which belongs to Murat Yeter, together with its video clip.
+Akalın released the single “Bi Daha Bi Daha” in 2021, and in 2022 she sang the song “Yalan” from Sinan Akçıl's project album Piyanist 2, and the video clip of the song was released in February 2022.
+In May, Akalın reprised the song “Bensiz Olsun” in Serdar Ortaç's project album Serdar Ortaç Şarkıları Vol. 1 and released the single “Çukur” in July.
+In September 2023, she released the single “Yolla Bana Yolla”.
+In December 20223, she announced that she started the preparation of her twelfth album.
+In October 2023, she co-hosted the program Demet and Jess'le Gel Konuşalım (Come Talk with Demet and Jess) with Jess Molho, which started airing on TV8.

 Philanthropy

 Demet Akalın donated ₺50,000 and ₺10,000 to Mehmetçik Foundation in 2016 and 2017 respectively.
 In 2019, she donated proceeds from her concert at the Cemil Topuzlu Open-Air Theatre to the same charity.
 In December 2019, Akalın together with Hande Yener and producer Polat Yağcı had a meeting with Turkish President Recep Tayyip Erdoğan.
 Prevention of child abuse and violence against women were among the discussed topics during the meeting.
+The singer received the Social Sensitivity Award at the International Crystal Diamond Awards.
+In September 2022, she built a two-class literacy school in the Alucra district of Giresun in support of the village schools project of Beşiktaş's women's fan group 'Çarşı Kadın'; the school was named after her father Ali Akalın.
+Demet Akalın opened four of her houses in Istanbul for earthquake victims for one year in support of the Evim Yuvan Olsun campaign initiated by AFAD after the Kahramanmaraş earthquakes on February 6, 2023, which caused major destruction in ten provinces.
+Later, Akalın announced that she undertook all the education expenses of Osman, a 14-year-old earthquake victim who was rescued wounded after 260 hours of the earthquake in Hatay.